AREAS OF PRACTICE

 Hugh has also been involved in numerous multi-accused drugs operations throughout his time as a defence lawyer including Operation Mexico, Operation Illusion, Operation Webb, Operation Domino, Operation Leo, Operation Flower, and Operation Twickers.
 He has assisted many senior barristers as second counsel on the same range of matters.

 Hugh represents clients in all courts and provides a full and dedicated service to both privately funded and legally aided cases.

 Hugh’s experience and knowledge of criminal law has equipped him to provide well balanced and skilful representation to many hundreds of clients over the years.
 He meticulously prepares for his cases and is known as an accomplished advocate who goes the extra mile to get the best possible outcome for his clients.

 Peta Freeman – Legal Executive

 Hugh is assisted in his practice by Peta who is a Registered Legal Executive with more than 25 years’ experience in the criminal law arena, having worked for both the Crown and defence in the UK and NZ.
-Peta has an in-depth knowledge of the criminal legal system and Court processes and is known for her calm, friendly and approachable manner.
+Peta has an extensive knowledge of the criminal legal system and Court procedures and is known for her calm, friendly and approachable manner.